JuliaLang/www.julialang.org/blog/2024/12/this-month-in-julia-world.md

 * This newsletter announced the transition to LLVM 16 only last year.
 We already are on our way to use LLVM 19, so [16 is going out](https://github.com/JuliaLang/julia/pull/56751).
 * Fun edge cases with parsing `function()() end` discussed on [slack](https://julialang.slack.com/archives/C67910KEH/p1732783146467099).
 * Standardizing how and when global `=` gets lowered, [sticking to using `setglobal!`](https://github.com/JuliaLang/julia/pull/56713), leading to fewer special cases in the compiler passes.
 * [`disable_new_worlds()`](https://github.com/JuliaLang/julia/pull/56639) can now be called, freezing the world age, stopping invalidation tracking, significantly improving the performance of code loading, as long as you know that the new code does not invalidate anything.
-At the same time we also got a lot more [standardization and cleanup to when word ages actually get incremented](https://github.com/JuliaLang/julia/pull/56509).
+At the same time we also got a lot more [standardization and cleanup to when world ages actually get incremented](https://github.com/JuliaLang/julia/pull/56509).
 * Maybe [`nth` will be added to Base](https://github.com/JuliaLang/julia/pull/56580) to generalize `first` and `last`.
 * [`LinearAlgebra` was moved to its own](https://github.com/JuliaLang/julia/pull/56637) repository (but it is not yet an external independently-versioned standard library)
 * The base `ReentrantLock` might get an optional [warning message on detecting lock contention](https://github.com/JuliaLang/julia/pull/56744).